rbojan2000/task-flight-radar-system/README.md

 # Flight Radar

-The Flight Radar task involves collecting and analyzing real-time Europe flight data using a streaming platform.
+The Flight Radar app involves collecting and analyzing real-time Europe flight data using a streaming platform.
 The goal of this task is to create a system that can process large amounts of flight data in real-time and provide useful insights, such as flight status, delays, etc.